-We give farmers and growers the confidence to tell their stories with pride through free Media Education workshops (four days in total) and we are constantly searching for volunteers from all walks of farming life.
-We are open to everyone whether you’re large or small scale; organic or conventional; raising livestock indoors or outdoors.
+We provide fully-funded Media Education workshops to farmers and growers from all walks of farming life.
+We are open to everyone, large or small scale; organic or conventional; raising livestock indoors or outdoors.
 We want farmers who believe in the importance of open communication, and will always have an open door to the media - even on a bad news day.

 Meet the Farmers